influxdata/docs-v2/content/v2.0/visualize-data/explore-metrics.md

 ## Control your dashboard cell

-From the cell editor overlay, use the controls in the lower pane to control your dashboard.
+To open the cell editor overlay, click the gear icon in a cell and select **Configure**.

 ### View raw data